 As mentioned, you generally will not wash your blueberries until you’re ready to consume them.
 However, washing them with vinegar water can kill and prevent mold spores.

-You can place the blueberries into a strainer, and submerge them in a bowl of vinegar water.
+You can place the blueberries in a strainer, and submerge them in a bowl of vinegar water.
 Shake the strainer and pull it out.
 Wash the berries with cool water to remove any vinegar flavor.

 Freeze If Overripe